-One cannot overemphasize the importance of chores in a kid’s life because it teaches kids skills that can last a lifetime.
+One cannot overemphasize the importance of chores in a kid's life because it teaches kids skills that can last a lifetime.
 Through chores, parents can teach kids about time-management, good work ethic, and the importance of responsibility.
-But despite the advantages of the task, parents are still faced with the problem of what chores kids can do around the house and age-appropriate chores that kids of all ages can take part in.
-Some parents are even more bothered about making chores a habit for their kids, particularly the younger kids.
-And this has made many parents dedicate a great time to creating an unrealistic chore chart for the family.
+This has made many parents dedicate a great time to creating an unrealistic chore chart for the family.

 The truth that most parents are oblivious to is that they don't need chore charts or chore applications from the app store to get their kids to take part in tasks at home.
 Instead, they need to develop practical chore ideas and teach their children the benefits of chores by sharing personal experience of how tasks have help kids build life skills and improve the family relationship.
 The adults should shoulder the responsibility to help teach kids how household tasks can be done.
 This is way better than a chore chart because, in the end, parents are the only ones that know what interests their children, and they can make sure that the kids' chores reflect their interests.